A short bus ride or drive away

 Coastal walks

 The Coastal path of Anglesey covers 95% of the coast, all of it designated an Area of Outstanding Natural beauty.
 The walks are broken up into 12 different walks.
 It’s a truly wonderful coastal line.
-Section 6 and 7 start from Beaumaris.
+Sections 6 and 7 start from Beaumaris.

 Beaches